hsahovic/poke-env/docs/source/rl_with_open_ai_gym_wrapper.rst

 We build a simple keras sequential model.
 Our observation vectors have 10 components; our model will therefore accept inputs of dimension 10.

 The output of the model must map to the environment's action space.
 The action space can be accessed through the ``action_space`` property.
+Each action correspond to one order: a switch or an attack, with additional options for dynamaxing, mega-evolving and using z-moves.

 .. code-block:: python